Does your teenager have trouble winding down at night?

-Then gives you some ideas on which mindfulness session that best fits.
+Then gives you some ideas on which mindfulness session best fits.

 You also have the option of choosing one, say for example if you were going to get ready to sleep or wanted to energize your day.

-It can also be a nice way to connect with your tween by doing yoga together either at the gym or at home.
+Yoga can be done alone but it can also be a nice way to connect with your tween by practicing it together either at the gym or at home.

-No need to purchase anything, for all types try…
+No need to purchase anything, for all experience levels try…

-- The on-demand section of your cable offerings
+- The on-demand section of your cable company

 - Your local library